Rakeela/dragora-notes/2021-7-7-One-Hundred-and-Thirty-Seventh.md

 Concealed surveillance systems do not tend liberal.
 Consider the classical conservative judgmental community... and look at the Arab world, where liberal activists get murdered.

 ---
+I've been exercising more lately!
+Daily cross-town scooter usage.
+I've also bought a walking treadmill and I've converted my standing desk to a treadmill desk.

+---
 Back to [[day-post-archive]]